Tesla Hosts Private Model 3 Joyride Event For Investors But When Will Regular Customers Get To Drive

 — Electrek.Co (@ElectrekCo) November 1, 2017

-Despite the bad publicity, there were analysts who test-drove the car recently gave it high praise.
-One analyst, Romit Shah compared Tesla to Apple and the Model 3 to the iPhone.
+Despite the bad publicity, analysts who test-drove the car recently gave it high praise.
+One analyst, Romit Shah, compared Tesla to Apple and the Model 3 to the iPhone.
 As Barron’s reports, his justification is that Tesla is doing exactly what Apple did when the world was starting to embrace smartphones.
-The had the best one.
+They had the best one.
 Now, Shah says, we’re at a point where consumers are being more drawn to electric vehicles and Tesla has the best one.

 Tesla Model 3 volume production delayed 3 months as company posts loss of $619.4 million: https://t.co/4y9Te50JQ9 pic.twitter.com/LgtSGZALPW